-Articles such as skateboards, scooters, radios, laser pointers, cameras, bandanas, video games, portable speakers, and recording devices may not be brought to or used in school except for school-directed activities with the approval of your teacher and principal.
+Articles such as skateboards, scooters, radios, laser pointers, cameras, bandanas, video games, portable speakers, aerosols, and recording devices may not be brought to or used in school except for school-directed activities with the approval of your teacher and principal.
 Cell phones, Smart devices, and other related devices may be brought to school but must be secured in your locker during school hours.
 Tobacco products, including vapes of any kind, are prohibited.
 Caffeine pills or energy drinks are not permitted.
-The possession of beer cans, itching powder, invisible ink, fireworks, lighters, matches, liquid incense, water pistols, pea shooters, or any other disruptive item will subject the student to disciplinary action.
+Inappropriate use of cologne or perfume is prohibited.
+The possession of alcohol receptacles, itching powder, invisible ink, fireworks, lighters, matches, liquid incense, water pistols, pea shooters, or any other disruptive item will subject the student to disciplinary action.